Tutorial - Getting around in Power BI service

 Viewing Power BI content (reports, dashboards, apps) created by designers requires one of two conditions:

 For the purposes of this tutorial, we aren't requiring either of these conditions to be met.
-Microsoft has made sample content available to you directly from the Power BI service interface.
-We'll use this sample content to learn our way around the Power BI service.
+Microsoft has sample content available to you directly from the Power BI service interface.
+Use this sample content to learn your way around the Power BI service.

 Open the Power BI service